alejandrosergio/alejandrosergio/README.md

 <p align="center"><img src="https://github-readme-streak-stats.herokuapp.com/?user=alejandrosergio&theme=algolia" alt="alejandrosergio" /></p>
 <br/>

-<b>Nota:</b> Primary languages ​​are just a metric of the langues my public code is composed in and do not reflect experience or skill level.
+<b>Nota:</b> Primary languages are just a metric of the langues my public code is composed in and do not reflect experience or skill level.
 </p>

 ----